 ...cause bad feelings about money...

-And they deal with the villain in one of three ways: by fighting, by fleeing, or by freezing in terror.
+People react to threat in one of three ways: by fighting, fleeing, or freezing.

-We needed to disrupt the cycle of bad money thinking.
-And we needed to transform money from villain to...something fun.
+Our team wanted to disrupt the cycle of bad money thoughts.
+We needed to transform money from threat into...something fun.

 We would design an entertaining mobile game that: